pluresideas/pluresideas.github.io/index.md

 ### Discourage asking for help privately

-Today, I was asked to help with getting our older React project running after two developers where unable to do so.
+Today, I was asked to help with getting our older React project running after two developers were unable to do so.

-The additional components where a NodeJS authentication proxy, OAuth 2.0 authentication server, and finally the API using AWS CLI.
+The additional components were a NodeJS authentication proxy, OAuth 2.0 authentication server, and finally the API using AWS CLI.

-One of the issues I encountered was `401 unauthenticated`.
-I opened up the project’s README and in the `Common Pitfalls` section I wrote a while back I found the solution; the application client ID and secret where invalid.
-An easy fix…
+One of the issues I encountered was the `401 unauthenticated` error.
+I opened up the project’s README.
+In the `Common Pitfalls` section, that I wrote a while back, I found the solution: the application client ID and secret were invalid.
+This was an easy fix.

-The next issue was `403 forbidden`.
-I checked my account role and noticed that my account is missing the proper role.
+The next issue was the `403 forbidden` error.
+I checked my account role and noticed that my account was missing the proper role.

-I asked the other developer whether he is experiencing the same `403 forbidden` issue.
+I asked the other developer whether he is experiencing the same `403 forbidden` error.
 He said that he experience the `401 unauthenticated` error.

-If the developer would use the team’s Slack channel reporting the error I would be able quickly point him to the right direction.
-Because he did not, 3 developers where tied up in the same effort trying to get the project running.
+If the developer used the team’s Slack channel to report the error, I would have been able to quickly point him in the right direction.
+Since he did not do this, three developers were tied up in the same effort trying to get the project running.

-Teams should be discouraged asking for help privately.
+Teams should be discouraged from asking for help privately.